Updated June 16, 2023

 Overview of PHP ucfirst()

-The ucfirst() is a pre-defined function in php used to convert each first character of a string from lowercase to uppercase.
+The ucfirst() is a pre-defined function in php used to convert each string’s first character from lowercase to uppercase.
 It takes a string as its input and returns the same with the first character of the string capitalized in case the character is alphabetic.

 The ucfirst() function accepts only one parameter $string as its input which is also a mandatory field.
-This string will have its first character changed to uppercase which is represented by the parameter inside parentheses.
+This string modifies its first character to uppercase, represented by the parameter inside parentheses.

-It returns the same string by only changing its first character to uppercase of the $string argument which is passed.
+It returns the exact string, modifying only its first character to uppercase from the passed $string argument.

 Examples of PHP ucfirst()